 Servant leadership and social justice are the values that led me to the counseling profession.
-After years at a non-profit organization dedicated to survivors of domestic violence and sexual assault, I observed how vicarious trauma significantly impacted the wellbeing and work performance of helping professionals.
-I knew that exposure to such high levels of trauma wouldn't be sustainable unless there was a drastic change.
-As a result, I made the bold decision to leave my counseling job to create programs and resources for helping professionals to sustain their emotional and physical wellbeing.
+After years at a non-profit organization dedicated to survivors of domestic violence and sexual assault, I observed how burnout impacted the wellbeing and work performance of passionate professionals.
+I knew that demanding workloads wouldn't be sustainable unless there was a drastic change.
+As a result, I made the bold decision to leave my counseling job to create programs and resources for women-led organizations to eliminate burnout and prioritize wellbeing.

-My commitment to mental health and wellness extends to the wellness platform I founded in 2015.
-My platform, Redefine Enough, has become an international resource for women of color to explore holistic wellness, especially with the popular AFFIRM podcast.
+My commitment to mental health and wellness extends to Redefine Enough, the wellness platform I founded in 2015.
+This platform has become an international resource for women of color to explore holistic wellness, especially with the popular AFFIRM podcast.

 My expertise in the wellness field has led me to teach at national conferences and lead workshops about mental health, secondary trauma, and mindfulness practices for workplace sustainability.